Edith Wharton: 1880s–1900s

 On April 29, 1885, at the age of 23, Wharton married Edward Robbins (Teddy) Wharton, who was 12 years her senior, at the Trinity Chapel Complex in Manhattan.
 From a well-established Boston family, he was a sportsman and a gentleman of the same social class and shared her love of travel.
-The Whartons set up house at Pencraig Cottage in Newport.
+The Whartons set up house at Pencraig Cottage in Newport, Rhode Island.
 In 1893, they bought a house named Land's End, on the other side of Newport, for $80,000, and moved into it.
 Wharton decorated Land's End, with the help of designer Ogden Codman.
 In 1897, the Whartons purchased their New York home, 884 Park Avenue.
 Between 1886 and 1897, they traveled overseas, in the period from February to June, mostly visiting Italy but also Paris and England.
 From her marriage onwards, three interests came to dominate Wharton's life: American houses, writing, and Italy.

-From the late 1880s until 1902, Teddy Wharton suffered from chronic depression.
-The couple, then, ceased their extensive travel.
+From the late 1880s until 1902, Teddy Wharton suffered from chronic depression, and due to this the couple ceased their extensive travel.
 At that time, his depression became more debilitating, after which they lived almost exclusively at their estate, The Mount, in Lenox, Massachusetts.
 During those same years, Wharton, herself, was said to suffer from asthma and periods of depression.

 In 1908, Teddy Wharton's mental condition was determined to be incurable.
 In that year, Wharton began an affair with Morton Fullerton, an author, and foreign correspondent for The Times of London, in whom she found an intellectual partner.
 She divorced Edward Wharton, in 1913, after 28 years of marriage.
 Around the same time, she was beset with harsh literary criticism from the naturalist school of writers.